UFL-Autonomy-Park/apark_wiki/docs/computing/apark-vpn.md

     If your local network uses the subnet `192.168.1.XXX` you will run into IP conflicts.
 We are working on changing this.

 ---
-### Windows
+### Windows and macOS

-To install ZeroTier on Windows, go to the official download page at **https://www.zerotier.com/download/** and download and install the client.
+To install ZeroTier on Windows or macOS, go to the official download page at **https://www.zerotier.com/download/** and download and install the client.
 After installation, the ZeroTier icon will appear in your system tray.

-To connect to a network, right-click the system tray icon and select **"Join New Network."** Paste in the Network ID and click **"Join."** To confirm the connection, right-click the icon again.
+To connect to a network, right-click (Windows) or click (macOS) on the the system tray icon and select **"Join New Network."** Paste in the Network ID and click **"Join."** To confirm the connection, right-click (Windows) or click (macOS) the icon again.
 A checkmark will appear next to the Network ID, confirming a successful connection.
 To disconnect, click on the connected network item and select **"Disconnect."**

 ---